Student Advising and Selected Information

 Graduate students commonly are awarded tuition remission credits as part of their assistantships.
 Faculty should note that these credits are considered scholarships and are not compensation for any work students may accomplish.
 Faculty should also note that all assistantships, including their tuition remission credits, terminate at the end of each Boston College fiscal year (on May 31st).
 Tuition remission credits may not be carried over by students from one fiscal year to another.

-The students awarded the 11-month assistantship are given vacation leave and Christmas as designated in the staff calendar.
+The students awarded the 11-month assistantship are given vacation and Christmas leave as designated in the staff calendar.
 In addition, they are given four weeks vacation leave.

 In all cases the philosophy governing these assistantships is that the assistantships are a resource to enhance our ability to recruit the best students.
 They are not considered a resource for the faculty.